The Fool to The Chariot: Your Essential Guide to the First 7 Major Arcana

 The Hierophant: Questioning What You've Been Taught

 The Hierophant presents us with established tradition, religious doctrine, and societal expectations.
-But here's what I find fascinating about this card in the context of initiation: The Hierophant is not necessarily meant to be followed blindly.
-He represents the phase of our development where we must encounter the beliefs and structures we've inherited, examine them closely, and decide what serves us and what we need to leave behind.
+The Hierophant not necessarily meant to be followed blindly.
+He represents the phase of our development where we must examine the beliefs and structures we've inherited, turn them over closely, and decide what serves us and what we need to leave behind.

-This is a crucial part of any rite of passage—the questioning of authority, the examination of inherited beliefs, the development of our own spiritual understanding.
-The Hierophant can represent both the wisdom of tradition and the limitations of dogma.
-Our task is to discern the difference.
+This is crucial in any coming-of-age process—questioning authority, examining inherited beliefs, developing our own understanding.
+The Hierophant can represent both wisdom worth keeping and limiting beliefs worth releasing.
+Our job is to figure out the difference.

 The Lovers from The Light Seers Tarot